GaganBehrh/Workout_Website/README.md

 ## **Deployment**
 The site was deployed to GitHub pages.
+The steps are as follows:
+1. In the GitHub repository, navigate to the Settings Tab
+2. Select the main branch
-The live link can be found here - https://gaganbehrh.github.io/Workout_Website/
+3. Once the main branch is provided, the following link to the website was provided.The live link can be found here - https://gaganbehrh.github.io/Workout_Website/

 ## **Credits**
 #### Media: